 - Do I have to pay for a breakage? (poor Jeremy)

 Yet again, fill in processes, channels, problems, ideas, and anything that makes sense in your particular case.
+When it comes to customer experience, any details can be important.

 Work with the finished car sharing customer journey map